iliasashaikh/cko/README.md

 - FluentValidation
 - NUnit - testing
 - Swashbuckle - Swagger API documentation
+- AutoMapper

+## Data flow
+- Merchant calls the Checkout API at localhost/api/processPayment with a `PaymentRequest` as Json in the Request body
+- The controller calls a service `Payment Processor` to process the request
+- If the customer exists in the database, the service uses the stored card details if those aren't provided, else uses the one stored in the database
+- If the card is valid, the Bank Api is called using a `Refit` wrapper

 ## Areas for improvement
 - **Database** - Since the use case is quite simple I could have used a non-relational database possibly cloud hosted, e.g. MongoDb Atlas, Cosmos Db etc.